 1 teaspoon ground caraway seeds

-1 large ripe medium tomato, peeled and cut into very small pieces (or puréed into smooth paste using an immersion blender)
+2 medium tomatoes, peeled and cut into very small pieces (or puréed into smooth paste using an immersion blender)

 1 large Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or puréed into smooth paste using an immersion blender)